MasterTrtle/xray-resnet-gpt-captioning/README.md

 - Training uses teacher forcing with the ground truth captions
 - The feature projection approach is simple but effective for this domain
 - Model checkpoints can be saved and loaded using PyTorch's standard methods

-## Future Improvements

-- Implement attention mechanisms for better visual-textual alignment
-- Experiment with different pre-trained vision models (ViT, DeiT)
-- Add more sophisticated evaluation metrics (METEOR, ROUGE-L)
-- Implement cross-validation for robust evaluation
-- Add data augmentation techniques for better generalization

-## Citation

-If you use this code or approach in your research, please cite the relevant papers for ResNet-50, GPT-2, and the Indiana University Chest X-rays Dataset.